JCMexplains/writing-for-success-2023/textbook.md

 You must cite your sources as you use them.
 Right after using someone's idea, say where you found it with a citation.
 Because you do this inside the text of your paper, we call it an *in-text citation*.

 Because you put the citation inside parentheses, you may also see the term *parenthetical citation*.
+(APA divides in-text citations into two kinds: narrative citations and parenthetical citations.
+MLA uses the terms "in-text citation" and/or "parenthetical citation" for everything.)

 If someone else wrote it, said it, drew it, or otherwise expressed it, you need to cite it.